Infertility and Identity: Feeling Whole When Your Body Won’t Cooperate

 Infertility doesn’t just steal babies — sometimes it steals your sense of self.
 Suddenly your body feels like the enemy, and everyone else’s uterus seems to be winning the lottery.

-If someone had handed me a guidebook about infertility, it would have warned me about identity.
 Not just the medical side — the blood tests, the scans, the acronyms — but the quiet unraveling of who you think you are when your body won’t do the one thing it’s “meant” to do.

 Because no one really tells you that the hardest part isn’t only getting pregnant.